pabloduran016/Spy4Cast/docs/source/variables/anom.rst

 Anom Variables
 ==============

-Variables for the Anom methodology that can be accessed for plotting.
+Variables for the :doc:`/api/spy4cast.meteo.Anom` methodology that can be accessed for plotting.

 .. table::
     :class: variables-table